kconfeiteiro/pyprojecttools/README.md

 Pull requests are automatically completed.
 To pull new changes, use the command

 ```
-cd PyProjectTools & git pull https://github.com/kconfeiteiro/PyProjectTools & cd ..
+pushd PyProjectTools & git pull & popd
 ```

 in your terminal (opened in your working directory).
-You can also simply use `cd PyProjectTools & git pull & cd ..`

 If you do not have git downloaded and configured, the commands above will not work in your terminal.
 If this is the case, you can simply download the repository as a `.zip` file by clicking *Download Zip* in the green `<> Code` dropdown menu: